CharlesAverill/Portfolio/Web Scrapers:Contracting Work/README.md

 # GOVSUDS
 "GOVernment SUrplus Data Scraper".
 In August 2019 I began to look into government surplus sites, and it became a hobby to find the weirdest, cheapest things on various surplus auction sites.
 Eventually I decided to create a scraper that would search most major government surplus auction sites and summarize search results in a CSV.
 I only finished https://GovDeals.com before I lost interest, sadly.
 Might continue building this one later.

+# HAR
+Scraper for https://HAR.com, this is for real estate market analysis.
+One of my first Python scrapers.
+Pulls information about property and houses, exports it to CSV format.

+# Science Bowl Bot
+I recently joined my school's Science Bowl Team, however we have a hard time getting everybody to come to the meetings due to scheduling conflicts.
+So my friends and I set up a Discord server so we could do practice contests remotely.
+And in order to not have to banish somebody to the position of moderator during these practice competitions, we decided to write a Discord bot that would act as our moderator.
+My duty for the bot was to pull Science Bowl questions from the available list online and format them appropriately for the bot to interpret, because I already have extensive history with scraping.
+The project is almost complete, and while we may not get to utilize it to our fullest potential, we look forward to passing it on to our successors.
+This project was one of my first team projects.